 Introduction to the contribution of anthropology to the study of educative processes through the life span, and in all the settings where people assemble (villages, neighborhoods, families, peer groups, schools, etc.).
-Attention will be paid to the policy issues this kind of investigation can address.
+Attention will be paid to the policy issues anthropological research can address.

 Education and development must be local, “community” processes even as they are also global ones.
 The course builds on this intuition as continuing work in anthropology and sociology have critiqued it.
 The concept of community is too powerful as an ideological tool in America to be yielded carelessly.
 It also indexes something that is too real to be cast aside.
 The recent interest in practice, agency, resistance, etc., must make us pay close attention to the actual settings where human beings conduct their lives in direct contact with each other.
 These are the settings often explored as “communities” in a long tradition of work that remains fully contemporary when properly handled.
 We will be particularly concerned with the collective efforts to transform difficult conditions–efforts which, in and of themselves, are to be considered educational.
 We will do so using the ethnographic methods that are most likely to reveal the collective and relentless effort to educate.

 This is not a course in ethnographic methods.
 If you are interested in such a course, consider ITSF5000.